Start9Labs/filebrowser-startos/docs/instructions.md

-# File Browser
+# Usage Instructions

-## Getting Started

 1. Copy/paste your File Browser Tor address into any Tor-enabled browser.
-Options include:
-   * Start9 Consulate (recommended)
-   * Tor Browser
-   * Firefox (with SOCKS5 proxy enabled)
-   * Brave (with SOCKS5 proxy enabled)
 2. Insert your default username and password.
-These are located in the "Properties" section of your Embassy File Browser service menu.
+These are located in `Properties`.
 3. Bookmark the site for future visits, or better yet, save it to your Bitwarden server!
 4. Optionally change your default username/password.
-Please note, this change **will not** be reflected in the "Properties" section mentioned above.
+Please note, this change **will not** be reflected in the `Properties` section mentioned above.

+## Warning

 _If you update your username or password and forget either one of them, you will be permanently locked out of your File Browser server. **There is no password recovery!** We recommend either (1) not changing the defaults **OR** (2) using Bitwarden with proper backups._